 Please make sure your child remembers to bring their zip wallet (which contains their school reading book and home-school achievement file) to school every day so they have the opportunity to read with an adult.
 These will be taken in on Mondays and Fridays so we can change reading books and read any comments you have written.
 If you would like a new book earlier than this, then please feel free to come into class before or after school and choose one with your child.

 Keep looking on our class page to see photos of this year's children learning and having fun in class 1.
-There are also links to see last year's children's learning as an example of the year ahead.

 Please remember if you have any questions or concerns to feel free to come and see me before or after school.